Maga222006/CodeIt/README.md

 ---

 ## ðŸ¤– The agent will:
-1. Create a new project in `projects/`.
+1. Research the package documentation for the project.
-2. Generate the code files.
+2. Create a new GitHub repository and project in `projects/`.
-3. Run tests or commands if required.
+3. Generate the code files.
-4. Commit & push the project to GitHub.
+4. Run tests and critically review the code.

 ---